Category: DESTINATIONS

 -

-Journey Into Akiruno Tiny Art Space
+Journey into Akiruno Tiny Art Space

 The story of Akimitsu Tomonaga, an artist, begins in 1967, during the post-war era when Japanese airlines had yet to establish flights to Australia.
 One day, a friend working at a television station handed him a flyer about a unique opportunity—a film production company in Australia was seeking a designer to create characters for a movie centered…